MattLombana/Rancher/Deploy-Rancher-On-K3s/README.md

 This setup assumes you will use the following:

 * The load balancer and data store are on separate instances
-* You will use postgres as the backend datastore
+* You will use MySQL as the backend datastore
 * You are installing the newest stable version (not alpha or latest) of Rancher

 ## Table Of Contents